Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Information you need for a CIS tax refund

-- CIS statements - these are basically the monthly statements you get from your contractors to show what you've earned and the tax that's been taken out.
-They're also called wage slips or vouchers.
+CIS statements.
+These monthly statements from your contractors will show how much you earned and what tax was taken out.
+You might know them as wage slips or vouchers.

 CIS Tax Rebates

-What can I claim for as part of my CIS tax rebate?
+What costs can my CIS tax rebate cover?

 CIS tax return and tax refund team